How do I switch to a different day's puzzle?

 Why do some puzzles have no comment board?

-For the time being, the Chinwag comment board is a feature only of the daily Challenge and 10 Letter puzzles (where only registered players can see the comments) and some player-made puzzles (under the Your puzzles tab).
-There is no comment board in the daily Standard puzzles.
+The Chinwag comment board is a feature of the daily puzzles (where only registered players can see the comments) and some player-made puzzles (under the Your puzzles tab).
+There is no comment board in random puzzles (which are normally played by only one person).

 Whether a puzzle under the Your puzzles tab has Chinwag is determined at the time the puzzle is created.
 The maker of the puzzle decides whether to include this option.